 We value children.
 We value communities collaborating on their behalf.
 We value awareness about foster care.
 We think that minimizing trauma is key, and so aim to meet the immediate needs of the vulnerable children we serve.
 We believe in relationships, and seek to steward those through purposeful transparency with our volunteers, social workers, partners and donors.
 We value the differences that make each of us unique individuals and seek to maintain a respectful and inclusive environment for all volunteers, staff and the people we serve.

-How OMD went from an idea to an organization:
+How OMD went from an idea to an organization

 Sarah Desjarlais has always had a deep commitment to social justice.
 She began her professional career as a Community Involvement Specialist for a local coffee shop and quickly fell in love with giving back to her community.

 Sarah and her husband, an enrolled member of the Chippewa Cree tribe, began their journey as foster parents in 2009 when, in a whirlwind of providential circumstances, they took placement of two sweet babies.
 Now, years later they have had the great privilege of adopting three of their five children through foster care.
-Sarah continues to provide respite to local foster families while staying attuned to the unique needs of the Clark County DSHS office.
+Sarah continues to provide respite to local foster families while staying attuned to the unique needs of the Clark County DCYF office.